 This year's consultation runs from 16 February 2024 to 10 May 2024.
-We will be carrying out a brief survey to capture your views and you can also email governance@ddfire.gov.uk
+We will be carrying out a brief survey to capture your views and you can also email governance@ddfire.gov.uk with your comments.

 This year's survey asks you to answer some key questions and is available to complete: